 Metadata: Provide information to the guest instance when it is created.

 Nova can be configured to emit notifications over RPC.

-Versioned Notifications: This provides the list of existing versioned notifications with sample payloads.
+Versioned Notifications: This provides information on the notifications emitted by nova.

 Other end-user guides can be found under User Documentation.